 What You Need to Know About This Program

 - The history curriculum is very flexible and adaptable to your needs and interests.
 You can focus your studies on particular fields such as European history, American history, industrial archaeology and history, or the history of technology.

 - The small size of the program allows for personal attention and advising.
 Department faculty are always willing to undertake independent study projects with students.

 - All history majors can participate in the field school, where undergraduates work alongside faculty and graduate students.

-- You can get involved with Michigan Tech’s innovative Enterprise program by participating in teams with projects focusing on the restoration and renovation of historic buildings.
+- You can get involved with Michigan Tech’s innovative Enterprise program by participating in teams and bringing an important perspective to challenges the teams face.

 Studying history at a technological university might sound crazy, but when you see the degree requirements—especially in terms of the number of electives—you’ll find that the program resembles those at many liberal arts colleges.
 Bonus: the technological focus will give you an advantage in your future career.